Ziggy434/fivem-rack-weapons/README.md

 (Plus all of the code is super simple to edit if you have any experience in LUA or any language for that matter :D) Made by Ziggy (Ziggy\`#8842).

+Please note that the PlayCustomSounds script is required as it is a dependancy.
+If you already have this script in your server however, just add the "unrack.ogg" file to the corresponding location in your resource.

 For support you can join my discord here: https://discord.gg/GnkSvymKrd